 The Special Committee recognizes the importance of the sponsorship of conventions by the General Assembly.
-It believes that the authority of the General Assembly and the powerful influence its debates have on public opinion should, in many cases, be used for the benefit of international cooperation.
-It therefore avours the retention by the General Assembly of the necessary freedom of action.
+It believes that the authority of the General Assembly and the powerful influence its debutes have on public opinion should, in many cases, be used for the benefit of international co-operation.
+It therefore favours the retention by the General Assembly of the necessary freedom of action.

-The Special Committee therefore confines itself to recommending that when conventions have been negotiated by international conferences in which all the Members of the United Nations have been invited to take part, and on which they have been represented, not only by experts acting in a personal capacity but by representatives of Governments, and when these conventions are subsequently submitted to the General Assembly for consideration, the
+The Special Committee therefore confines itself to recommending that when conventions have been negotiated by international conferences in which all the Members of the United Nations have been invited to take part, and on which they have been represented, not only by experts acting in a personal capacity but by representatives of Governments, and when these conventions are subsequently submitted to the General Assembly for consideration, the Assembly should not undertake a further detailed examination, but should limit itself to discussing them in a broad manner and to giving its general views on the instruments submitted to it.
+After such a debate, the General Assembly could, if desirable, adopt the conclusions reached by the conferences and recommend to Members the acceptance or ratification of such conventions.

-1 By resolution 362 (IV) of 22 October 1949, the General Assembly approved various recommendations and suggestions of a Special Committee on Methods and Procedures which had been established under resolution 271 (III) of 29 April 1949.
-The General Assembly considered these recommendations and suggestions "worthy of consideration by the General Assembly and its committees," and requested the Secretary-General "to prepare a document embodying the above-mentioned recommendations and suggestions in convenient form for use by the General Committee and the delegations of Member States in the General Assembly".
-In pursuance of this request, the recommendations and suggestions of the Special Committee, as set forth in Annex II to resolution 362 (IV), have been reproduced in this Annex.
+^{}By resolution 362 (IV) of 22 October 1949, the General Assembly approved various recommendations and suggestions of the Special Committee on Methods and Procedures of the General Assembly which had been established under resolution 271 (III) of 29 April 1949.
+The General Assembly considered these recommendations and suggestions "worthy of consideration by the General Assembly and its committees" and requested the Secretary-General "to prepare a document embodying the above-mentioned recommendations and suggestions of Member States in the General Assembly".
+In pursuance of this request, the recommendations and suggestions of of the Special Committee, as set forth in annex II to resolution 362 (IV), have been reproduced in this annex.

-2 The paragraph numbers refer to paragraphs of the report of the Special Committee.
-The full text of the report may be found in the Official Records of the General Assembly, Fourth Session, Supplement No. 12, document A/937.
-Sub-titles as well as words in square brackets and footnotes have been inserted by the Secretaria; for convenience of reference.
+b The paragraph numbers refer to paragraphs of the report of the Special Committee.
+The full text of the report may be found in the Official Records of the General Assembly, Fourth Session, Supplement No. 12 (A/937).
+Sub-titles and foot-notes have been inserted by the Secretariat for convenience of reference.